Huntingdonshire has an official county flag.

 The Huntingdonshire Society began promoting the idea of a county flag in June 2007, proposing a design based on the heraldic banner, and we received many positive comments.
 Over the course of time we found that goods with our flag design were being sold all over the world!
 In 2009 the Flag Institute took a hand and suggested a new, improved design, which we were happy to endorse.
 The Flag Institute's pattern, which appears above, became the registered county flag.

-The Department of Communities and Local Government decided in 2010 to fly county flags week by week at its headquarters in London and on 25 April 2011, on Huntingdonshire Day, it raised the Huntingdonshire flag for the week - see picture here.
+The Department of Communities and Local Government decided in 2010 to fly county flags week by week at its headquarters in London and for the first time on 25 April 2011, on Huntingdonshire Day, it raised the Huntingdonshire flag for the week, which has continued in subsequent years.
 On the same day, the Huntingdonshire Society presented a flag to Jonathan Djanogly MP in Huntingdon.

 The Huntingdonshire Flag is not just for Huntingdonshire Day; our county flag is a fine way to celebrate our love for our great little county throughout the year.